 The Department provides comprehensive pediatric care at the main campus of Children’s Colorado in Aurora, Colo., and at our numerous regional locations, treating children from the Rocky Mountain area and beyond.

 Children’s Colorado is a 536-bed facility that has approximately 14,000 inpatient admissions, 460,000 outpatient visits, 96,000 emergency department visits, and 19,000 total surgeries each year.
-The hospital was named a Top 10 Best Children’s Hospital by U.S. News & World Report (2012-17).
+The hospital was named a top 10 Children’s Hospital by U.S. News & World Report in 2018-19.
 It has been designated a Magnet hospital since 2005, and was recognized for excellence in nursing from the American Nurses Credentialing Centers.